-We were just finishing up a team meeting following my senior year at Mankato State in 1981, when coach informed me that I had been named as a Top 10 finalist for a new award being given the best player in men’s college hockey.
+We had just wrapped up a team meeting after my senior season at Mankato State in 1981 when my coach told me I had been named a Top 10 finalist for a new award honoring the best player in men’s college hockey.

-It was called the Hobey Baker Award, in honor of a standout athlete from Princeton University.
+It was called the Hobey Baker Award, named after a former Princeton athlete.

-It was huge thrill for me to meet Broten, who continued on to have a magnificent NHL career.
+It was huge thrill for me to meet Broten, who went on to have a magnificent NHL career.

 Top 10 finalists for 1981 Hobey Baker Award